 Allison Giddens, one of the leading advocates for small defense contractors, created an MSP scoring questionnaire to use while interviewing MSPs.
 Credit to Allison Giddens and the Cooey Center of Excellence.

-This Risk System provides standard questions to ask your MSP, such as “Are you willing to add me to your cyber insurance?”, “Are all people working for your company U.S. citizens?”, and “Is MFA enforced for administrator access?”.
+This Risk System provides standard questions to ask your MSP, such as “Are you willing to add me to your cyber insurance?”, “Are all people working for your company U.S. persons?”, and “Is MFA enforced for administrator access?”.
 Based on the answers, it generates a risk score and recommends whether the MSP is a good candidate for supporting defense contractors.

 Demand a Shared Responsibility Matrix (or Customer Responsibility Matrix)